Moors murders: Ian Brady

-Ian Brady was born in the Gorbals area of Glasgow, Scotland, as Ian Duncan Stewart on 2 January 1938 to Margaret "Peggy" Stewart, an unmarried tea room waitress.
-The identity of Brady's father has never been reliably ascertained, although his mother said he was a reporter working for a Glasgow newspaper who died three months before Brady was born.
-Stewart had little support and after a few months was forced to give her son into the care of Mary and John Sloan, a local couple with four children of their own.
+Ian Brady was born in the Gorbals area of Glasgow as Ian Duncan Stewart on 2 January 1938 to Margaret "Peggy" Stewart, an unmarried tea room waitress.
+The identity of Brady's father has never been reliably ascertained, although his mother said he was a journalist working for a Glasgow newspaper who died three months before Brady was born.
+Brady's mother had little support and after a few months was forced to give her son into the care of Mary and John Sloan, a local couple with four children of their own.
 Brady took their family name and became known as Ian Sloan.
 His mother continued to visit him throughout his childhood.

-Aged 9, he visited Loch Lomond with his family, where he reportedly discovered an affinity for the outdoors.
+At age 9, Brady visited Loch Lomond with his family, where he reportedly discovered an affinity for the outdoors.
 A few months later the family moved to a new council house on an overspill estate at Pollok.
-Various authors have stated that he tortured animals, although Brady objected to such accusations.
-It was reported, for example, that Brady boasted of killing his first cat when he was aged just 10, and then went on to burn another cat alive, stone dogs and cut off rabbits' heads.
-Brady was accepted for Shawlands Academy, a school for above-average pupils.
+Various authors have stated that Brady tortured animals.
+It was reported, for example, that he boasted of killing his first cat when he was aged just ten years old, and then went on to burn another cat alive, stone dogs and cut off rabbits' heads.
+Brady, however, denied any accusations of animal abuse specifically.

-Brady's behaviour worsened at Shawlands; as a teenager he twice appeared before a juvenile court for housebreaking.
-He left the academy aged 15 and took a job as a tea boy at a Harland and Wolff shipyard in Govan.
+Brady's behaviour worsened when he attended Shawlands Academy, a school for above-average pupils.
+As a teenager he twice appeared before a juvenile court for housebreaking.
+Brady left the academy aged 15 and took a job as a tea boy at a Harland and Wolff shipyard in Govan.
 Nine months later, he began working as a butcher's messenger boy.
 Brady had a girlfriend, Evelyn Grant, but their relationship ended when he threatened her with a flick knife after she visited a dance with another boy.
 He again appeared before the court, this time with nine charges against him, and shortly before his 17th birthday he was placed on probation on condition that he live with his mother.
 By then, Brady's mother had moved to Manchester and married an Irish fruit merchant named Patrick Brady; Patrick got Ian a job as a fruit porter at Smithfield Market, and Ian took Patrick's surname.